 Conveyances from the United States, the state of Wisconsin, or from an instrumentality, agency, or subdivision of either, are exempt from the fee.
-These conveyances are also exempt from filing a transfer fee return unless the seller is also a lender for the transaction.
-The fiscal effect may therefore be understated.

 Conveyances by Gift to Governments

 Conveyances by gift to the United States, the state of Wisconsin, or to an instrumentality, agency, or subdivision of either, are exempt from the fee.